 That’s when it strikes you.
 You realise that every participant is talking about the same set of customers, but clothed as different personas.
 How can the same person targeted by multiple industries end up described so differently?

 Businesses recognise the value of clearly understanding the consumer market to focus their marketing strategy and budgets for maximum returns.
 The challenge lies in identifying the right market.
-Traditionally, the approach to developing personas has always been driven by psychographics but anchored on the demographic profile of target customers.
+Traditionally, the approach to developing customer personas has always been driven by psychographics but anchored on the demographic profile of target customers.
 While it hasn’t been a fool-proof approach, marketers stick by it because there is no better choice.
 But as the lines between industries start blurring and consumer behaviour has grown more complex, problems with the approach begin to show.
 Consumer behaviour changes and fragments faster than it takes to validate the personas.
 Marketers need to take a more holistic and data-driven approach.
 Demographics and psychographics are no longer sufficient to define a consumer’s identity.

-Persona building, like many strategic marketing activities, is conventionally industry-led.
+Building customer personas, like many strategic marketing activities, is conventionally industry-led.
 Marketers begin persona development by profiling idealised demographic segments while discarding others.
 This built-in bias paves the road towards risky assumptions and consequently prevents businesses from seeing the larger picture.
 Inadvertently, people who could exhibit the desired behaviour are ruled out because they don’t fit the demographic criteria.
 Potential or emerging consumer markets are hidden from view.
 By excluding other demographic groups in favour of a few, persona segmentation risks underreporting the actual potential size of the market.
 Demographic bias can be a costly marketing miscalculation.

 “The identity of consumers can no longer be based on demographics.
 Then, why should we measure our customers on those perspectives?”